We dug into the research around which home remedies for herpes might offer some relief and help you manage symptoms.

-You should always talk to a doctor or other healthcare provider before you try any alternative treatment.
-They can discuss possible dosage, side effects, and interactions.
+It’s important to always talk with a doctor or another healthcare professional before you try any alternative treatment.
+They can discuss possible dosages, side effects, and interactions.

-These tried-and-true home remedies may help ease outbreak-related swelling, itching, and stinging.
-You probably already have what you need for these remedies in your kitchen cabinet or medicine chest.
+These home remedies may help ease outbreak-related swelling, itching, and stinging.
+You probably already have what you need for these remedies in your kitchen cabinet or medication chest.

 Topical apple cider vinegar (ACV)

 ACV is known for its anti-inflammatory and antiviral properties.
-To reap some of these benefits, mix one-part ACV with three-parts warm water and apply to the affected area.
+To reap some of these benefits, mix one part ACV with three parts warm water (again, it’s very important to dilute) and apply it to the affected area.

-Eating the right foods and avoiding certain ingredients may boost your immune system and, in turn, help your body fight off the herpes virus.
+There is clinical evidence to suggest that changing your diet could help prevent outbreaks and speed up the healing process.
+That’s because eating certain foods and avoiding others may boost your immune system and, in turn, help your body respond to the herpes virus.

-Eating vegetables rich in antioxidants can boost your immune system and may minimize inflammation.
-Cauliflower, spinach, kale, and tomatoes are rich in free-radical binding antioxidants.
-They also contain more lysine than arginine, an amino acid ratio that’s important to suppressing herpes.
+Vegetables rich in antioxidants include cauliflower, spinach, kale, and tomatoes.
+They also contain more lysine than arginine, an amino acid ratio that’s important for suppressing herpes.

 Omega-3 fatty acids